top of page

 Analyst view: Why should buyers care about Evisort?

-Evisort represents the new generation of contract management platforms.
+The technology behind Evisort represents the new generation of contract management platforms, now delivered with the backing and stability of a major enterprise software vendor.
 Its focus on intelligence over storage, speed over complexity, and usability over custom coding makes it an attractive option for organisations that want tangible results quickly.

 For buyers, the platform is particularly relevant if:

-You value an AI-driven approach that delivers immediate results.
+• You value an AI-driven approach that delivers immediate results, backed by a vendor with the scale to keep investing in the roadmap.

-Backed by Workday, Evisort has both the innovation and the stability to support enterprise customers for the long term.
-For organisations evaluating CLM solutions, Evisort should be considered a strong candidate and a benchmark for what an AI-first platform can deliver.
+Backed by Workday and recognised as a Visionary in the 2025 Gartner Magic Quadrant for CLM, the technology behind Evisort has both the innovation and the stability to support enterprise customers for the long term.
+For organisations evaluating CLM solutions, Workday CLM - powered by Evisort AI - should be considered a strong candidate and a benchmark for what an AI-first platform can deliver, particularly for organisations already invested in the Workday ecosystem.

 Finding new legal-tech

-If you are interested in Evisort, or would like to look at the options available in the marketplace, why not take a look at the Viewpoint Analysis Matchmaker Service?
-It sees us write up your challenge, issue it to the vendors that can help, and arrange a series of briefing sessions (or Matchmakers) where you and your team can simply sit back and listen to how the different vendors can help.
+If you are interested in Workday CLM, powered by Evisort AI, or would like to look at the other options available in the marketplace, why not take a look at the Viewpoint Analysis Matchmaker Service?
+We are the leading Technology Matchmakers and our Matchmaker Service sees us write up your challenge, issue it to the vendors that can help, and arrange a series of briefing sessions where you and your team can simply sit back and listen to how the different vendors can help.